 Facilitated by the University Chaplain and student leaders, ReligiosiTEA is a weekly gathering co-sponsored by IWU Interfaith (complete with caffeine and cookies) that encourages lively, honest conversation about a variety of topics…in a multireligious context.
-On any given afternoon, 15-20 students representing a variety of Christian, Jewish, Muslim, Hindu, Buddhist and non-religious perspectives share their faith (or non-faith) convictions and questions.
+On any given afternoon, 20-25 students representing a variety of Christian, Jewish, Muslim, Hindu, Buddhist and non-religious perspectives share their faith (or non-faith) convictions and questions.
 Themes—determined by students themselves for fall semester 2015—include: a new mini-series on meditation practices, the refugee crisis in Europe, the interfaith impact of Pope Francis' visit to the United States, Jewish high holy days and practices of forgiveness and reconciliation, and more.

 Join the IWU Interfaith Facebook group and/or check out the Evelyn Chapel Events Calendar for weekly themes and updates.
-All campus community members are welcome to join us for our first gathering on Thursday, September 3rd in the basement of Evelyn!
+All campus community members are welcome to join us on any given Thursday in the basement of Evelyn!

 Text Talks meets on some Mondays during the semester, and weekly updates may be found in the Evelyn Chapel basement It is a weekly conversation led by the University Chaplain for any students interested in reflection on and dialogue with interesting, inspiring, difficult, and/or demanding biblical texts and stories.
 Themes are chosen by both the Chaplain and all participants of the study and have included: women’s leadership in the early church; insiders and outsiders in the Bible; and myth and sacred story in the Book of Jonah.
 Come as you can and bring your lunch!
 While there are themes that continue week to week, each Monday stands on its own.
 Our next Text Talks will be Monday, November 23rd in the Wakeley Gallery and we will be discussing the Psalms.